paulchyz/OCI_Streaming_Pipeline/README.md

 	Although programatic methods of obtaining these values are offered for rapid setup, front-end methods are offered as alternatives for some of these values.
 	\
 	\
 	First, prepare a name to use for your Function.
+If you want to add a unique identifier (such as the random string from the Terraform resources) to the end of the function name `streaming_fnc`, do so in this step and be sure to include that identifier in any future steps that refer to `streaming_fnc`.
 	```
 	export STREAMING_FUNCTION_NAME=streaming_fnc
 	```